Bluenochian/Nightrun/README.md

 Nightrun remembers recent picks per category, remembers recent broad color families, penalizes repeated choices, adds extra penalty to blue/cyan repetition, and keeps heterochromia rare.

-That means the pool system is not just “roll dice forever.”
+That means the pool system is not just "roll dice forever."
 It has a memory layer that pushes the run away from repeating itself too aggressively.

 ---